advanced-security/SARIF-viewer/README.md

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective [title and description](https://github.com/adrienpessu/SARIF-viewer/issues) repository.
+Feel free to **file a new issue** with a respective [title and description](https://github.com/advanced-security/SARIF-viewer/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

+## License

+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](./LICENSE.txt) for the full terms.